sakaicontrib/gradebook2/README.txt

 (2) Add the -Psakai2.6 or -Psakai2.5 profile to your mvn command when building

+INSTALLATION INSTRUCTIONS

+More specifics on installing are available under one of the following files:
+- sakai/2-5-x/INSTALL.txt
+- sakai/2-6-x/INSTALL.txt
+- sakai/2-7-x/INSTALL.txt

 SUPPORT

 The best place to look for bugs, feature requests, and upcoming changes is JIRA: